MithraPerera/tinyapp/README.md

 ### Other Features

-- Register and login to a user account
+- Register and login to a user account with authentication protection
+- Reacts appropriately to the user's logged-in state
 - Store created tinyurls to an associated account
 - Using encrypted passwords and cookies for better security